Stanisław Sylwester Alfonzy Grodyński: World War II

 Assigned to Unit II of Army Section Command on 31 December 1942, Grodyński moved from Iraq with 5th Division to Gaza in Palestine.
 (The dissolution of 6th Infantry Division and merger with 5th Borderland Infantry Division under the sign of the bison, was completed on 11 March 1943.)
 While there he was visited by his son Marjan, on leave from the famous submarine Sokół, and together they managed to visit Grodyński's wife, Halina, who was working as a Specialist Nurse with the Red Cross in a Polish Hospital near Ismailia in Egypt.
 The next deployment of the units of 5th Division was in the vicinity of El Qantara.
 After the Allied Forces began military operations in Italy, with the American Army and British Eighth Army attacking Sicily and the Italian peninsula in September 1943, the Polish Army, commanded by General Władysław Anders, was redeployed to Italy.
 The 5th Borderland Division, commanded by General Bohusz-Szyszko, was transported by sea from Port Said to Taranto, before 2nd Corps attacked Monte Cassino.
 During heavy fighting against the German Army, 5th Borderland Infantry Division, commanded by General Nikodem Sulik, were victorious in many battles.

-Grodyński’s military service in this period exploited his organizational skills, as well as his intelligence background and multi-lingual skills, for example through the interrogations of German prisoners in Rimini by 2nd Corps Culture and Information Unit.
+Grodyński's military service in this period exploited his administrative\organizational skills, as well as his intelligence background and multi-lingual skills.
 On 2 June 1945, he took part in a ceremony in Rome celebrating the anniversary of Garibaldi's death, during which he represented Polish Armed Forces (pl), along with military leaders of French and other national armed forces.
-The ending of the Second World War became a devastating experience for Grodyński and all serving Poles who fought integrally with the Allied Forces as political decisions caused much of Eastern Europe, including Poland, to be submitted to Russian authority.
-These decisions made in spite of the huge losses of the Polish nation and its army and the enormous contribution of the Polish people to eventual victory, conveyed the extent of the post-war betrayal of the allies with regard to Poland’s freedom which in turn robbed many of them the prospect of returning to their 'beloved homeland'.
+The ending of the Second World War was devastating for Grodyński and other serving Poles who fought with the Allied Forces when much of Eastern Europe, including Poland, fell to Russian hegemony, thus robbing many of them of the prospect of returning to their homeland.

+Having survived the harsh conditions of Siberia Grodyński joined the Polish Armed Forces and served in the Command of the independent Polish Division of the Eighth Army in North Africa and at Monte Cassino, his key role was acknowledged with his promotion to Captain on 12 June 1946 by Brigadier General Nikodem Sulik.